wonkastocks/A-12.220-LABS/Lab_2-Windows_graphical_CLI.md

    - Document what you changed or explored for lab completion.

 **Task 10 Summary:**
-You learned to use essential built-in Windows system tools for administration and troubleshooting.
-Mastering these tools enables you to efficiently manage, maintain, and secure Windows environments—an essential competency for IT professionals and a key focus of the CompTIA A+ certification.
+You have practiced using essential Windows system tools for administration and troubleshooting.
+You should now be able to access, configure, and utilize these tools to maintain and secure a Windows environment, which is a key requirement for IT professionals and the CompTIA A+ certification.

 **Challenge Question:**

 *What built-in Windows tool allows you to view and manage scheduled tasks on the system?*

+**Task 10 Summary:**
+You learned to utilize built-in Windows tools for system administration and troubleshooting.
+Mastering these tools enables you to manage, maintain, and secure Windows environments effectively—an essential competency for IT professionals and a key focus of CompTIA A+.
 ---

 ## Challenge Questions: Windows GUI & CLI Lab